IlijaAntanasijevic/2-PHP-Project/README.md

 #### Second PHP Project
-Improvement of procedural PHP, creating a customized database.
+Improvement of procedural PHP, creating a customized database

 Creating an e-commerce site, with the possibility for authorized users to buy the product, it is also possible to leave comments and ratings in case the product has been purchased.